algorand/pyteal/docs/state.rst

 the third argument is the key to read.

-**Note:** The second argument is the actual ID of the application to read from, not an index into :code:`ForeignApps`.
-This means that you can read from any application that the account has opted into, not just applications included in :code:`ForeignApps`.
-The ID :code:`0` is still a special value that refers to the ID of the current application, but you could also use :any:`Global.current_application_id()` or :code:`Txn.application_id()` to refer to the current application.
+**Note:** The second argument is the actual ID of the application to read from, not an index into :code:`Txn.applications`.
+This means that you can read from any application that the account has opted into, not just applications included in :code:`Txn.applications`.
+The ID :code:`0` is still a special value that refers to the ID of the current application, but you could also use :any:`Global.current_application_id()` or :any:`Txn.application_id() <TxnObject.application_id>` to refer to the current application.

 For example: